 Instant Volunteering opportunities are one off occasions, events or activities where you can try out volunteering with us - such as helping out at our annual Night Run, or helping make decorations for Christmas.

 It's a great way to try volunteering and see if it's for you, or if you'd like to be volunteer but can't commit to doing so regularly. if you're volutneering for a one off activity or event you'll just need to let us know that you're coming, we'll sign you up on the day, and you'll be Instant Volunteering before you know it.

 Current Instant Volunteering Opportunity: Knit a creature for Attingham's Woollen Woods

 Can you cast on from the comfort of your own home and create some Halloween themed creatures for Attingham’s first ‘Woollen Woods’?

 We’re looking for volunteer knitters who’d like to use up the odds and ends from their wool collection to create some autumn and Halloween inspired woollen creatures and donate them to join a display that will take over a section of the Mile Walk for the autumn half-term (26 October – 3 November), and carry on into November.

-Autumn themed knitted woodland creatures from the National Trust’s Arlington Court have travelled to Shropshire to make their home on a section of the Mile Walk for half-term, but we’re looking to add a few more Hallowe’en inspired items or wildlife to the display for example, bats, spiders, toadstools, fungi, or pumpkins.
+Autumn themed knitted woodland creatures from the National Trust’s Arlington Court form part of the display, having travelled to Shropshire to make their home on a section of the Mile Walk for half-term, but we’re looking to add a few more Hallowe’en inspired items or wildlife to the display for example, bats, spiders, toadstools, fungi, or pumpkins.

-If you can’t come along to one of our sessions but would like to join in and donate a crafted item for the Woollen Woods why not have a go at home?
-Felt, sew, craft, knit or crochet a creature or item and drop it off at Visitor Reception or post it to us to be received by Saturday 20 October for it to be included.
+You can join in by donating a hand-crafted item you've made at home for the Woollen Woods.
+Felt, sew, craft, knit or crochet a creature or item and drop it off at Visitor Reception or post it to us to be received by Friday 18 October for it to be included.

 Top tips and guide to making your creature/item